Abenaesha/ne-news-FE/README.md

 ## Northcoders News

 > ALERT!
-Please **create your own repo** for NC News to avoid later issues with deploying and git histories.
+Please **create your own empty repo** for NC News to avoid later issues with deploying and git histories.
+You should then use `create-react-app` and set the git remote using `git remote set-url origin your.new.git.url/here`.

 Northcoders News is a social news aggregation, web content rating, and discussion website.
 Think something along the lines of [Reddit](https://www.reddit.com/).